borkar-shubham/Docker/Kubectl Cheatsheet.md

 yum install -y kubectl
 For further information about kubectl installation method, please refer to the Kubernetes documentation.

-Completion
-To easy manage the Kubernetes resources thanks to the command line Kubectl, the shell completion can be added to the shell profile to easily navigate in command line.

 ## Installing bash completion on macOS using homebrew
 ### If running Bash 3.2 included with macOS